Proven to treat depression naturally, safely and quickly…

 While anti-depressant meds can help with depression, they unfortunately do come with adverse side effects.
 Using natural remedies and alternative treatments, either alone or combined with a low dose of medication, can help keep depression symptoms in check, and help avoid some of the debilitating side effects of prescribed medicines.

-The skeptics amongst us may not believe that something as simple as lavender essential oil could help with depression.
+The skeptics amongst us may not believe that something as simple as lavender essential oil would be good for when you're feeling sad or depressed.
 After all, it’s a condition related to the mind and emotions and there’s no way sniffing an essential oil could help that.
 Or could it?

 According to Dr. Alan R. Hirsch of the Smell & Taste Treatment and Research Foundation, Chicago, ‘The quickest way to change a mood state - quicker than with any other sensual modality - is with smell.’